-b. #Han havde det. he had DET
+(b) #Han havde det. he had DET

-This is accounted for by the Fronting Generalization, since in all of these answers, the subject and VP anaphor are made equally Discourse-old by the question.
-Collectively, these data offer good evidence that initial position is governed by Discourse-oldness, not a specific conversational interaction.
+The persistent infelicity of subject-initial order in (33)-(35) is accounted for by the Fronting Generalization, since in all of these answers, the subject and VP anaphor are made equally discourse-old by the question.
+Collectively, these data offer good evidence that initial position is governed by discourse-oldness, not by a specific conversational interaction.
 This conclusion is further supported by the fact that we find the same pattern (no initial undistinguished subjects in VPA clauses) outside question-answer pairs.